home-assistant/home-assistant.io/source/_posts/2023-04-18-home-assistant-os-release-10.markdown

 With Home Assistant OS 10 low memory, devices will generally perform better.
 Firstly, we moved from zram to zswap, which allows us to use the storage as an actual swap space.
-We’ve tuned the memory management to minimize the amount of writes to storage (to prevent unnecessary wear on SD-cards and other flash memory based storage).
+We’ve tuned the memory management to minimize the number of writes to storage (to prevent unnecessary wear on SD-cards and other flash memory-based storage).

 We’ve also improved reliability and responsiveness in low-memory situations:
 Home Assistant OS uses a new memory management mechanism named Multi-Gen LRU along with thrashing prevention.
 This makes Home Assistant OS recover quickly from a low-memory situation and remain responsive.

-In general, we recommend to use a board with at least 1&nbsp;GB of memory and make sure to stay well below 80% memory utilization.
+In general, we recommend using a board with at least 1&nbsp;GB of memory and make sure to stay well below 80% memory utilization.
 You can monitor the overall memory utilization under **Settings** > **System** > **Hardware**.